kotchaosu/vagrant_workshop/README.md

     You're running an up-to-date version of Vagrant!

 To setup your VM you need at least basic image of the OS.
-We will call them "boxes".
+We will call it "box".
 List your boxes:

     $ vagrant box list